Clever/kinesis-alerts-consumer/README.md

 # kinesis-alerts-consumer

-reads from kinesis stream and writes data to SignalFX
+reads from kinesis stream and writes data to SignalFX, and Cloudwatch if a log has a dimension named "cloudwatch-namespace"

 Owned by eng-infra